Kingdom of Lesotho

 Birding Lesotho

-The Caledon river forms Lesotho’s boundary with South Africa’s Free State Province, the mighty Drakensberg with Natal.
+The Mountain Kingdom is rugged and grand, it is high lying Big Sky country with very clear air and lots of silent space.
+Picturesque tranquil villages lie in the cultivated valleys, rude shepherd’s huts cling to the lofty mountain slopes.
+The Caledon river forms Lesotho’s boundary with South Africa’s Free State Province, the mighty Drakensberg the border with KwaZulu Natal.
 The entire drainage is to the Atlantic, via the Orange river.
 The landscape of the Maluti; the mountains, is of basalt lava overlying creamy sandstone and red shale, relicts of primaeval Gondwanaland.
-Overhanging cliffs and walls of sandstone provided living shelters and art galleries for the Bushmen, that Ancient Race of Africa some of whose genes and culture flow on through the Basuto people of today.
+Overhanging cliffs and walls of sandstone provided living shelters and art galleries.

 In central Lesotho birds are rather sparse, though a drive anywhere into the high mountain country would yield some of the specials.
-Lesotho’s Sehlabathebe Park, accessed with some difficulty from Matatiele in Natal, is a stronghold of Yellow-breasted Pipit.
+Lesotho’s Sehlabathebe Park, accessed with some difficulty from Matatiele in South Africa, is a stronghold of Yellow-breasted Pipit.

 Contributors